events · Last updated 2 June 2026

 What is the best time to visit Gibraltar in summer?

 Late July and early August for weather and atmosphere, or early September to coincide with National Day.
-July is also historically significant in 2026 due to the border opening.
+July 2026 is also historically significant due to the EU treaty provisional application on the 15th.

 Are the beaches good in Gibraltar?

-Catalan Bay on the eastern side is the main sandy beach and is genuinely good.
+Catalan Bay on the eastern side is the main sandy beach.
 Eastern Beach is larger and more open.
-Both are free and accessible by bus from the town centre.
+Camp Bay on the western side has a lido with two pools.
+All are free and accessible by bus from the town centre.